mathgeniuszach/xdialog/README.md

 - On Windows, xdialog uses the built-in ctypes module to interface directly with system dialogs.
 - On MacOS, it uses AppleScript to interface directly with system dialogs.
-- On Linux and other systems, it uses the `zenity` command, or defaults to Tkinter if `zenity` is not available.
+- On Linux and other systems, it uses the `yad` command, the `zenity` command, or defaults to Tkinter if neither are available.

 ## Notes

-Both `zenity` and AppleScript provide easy access to password/input prompts, color pickers, and a few more useful things from the command line, while Windows makes it more difficult to access these (it requires using ctypes to mimic C++ code).
+`yad`, `zenity`, and AppleScript provide easy access to password/input prompts, color pickers, and a few more useful things from the command line, while Windows makes it more difficult to access these (it requires using ctypes to mimic C++ code).
 It could be possible to rebind tk's dialogs on Windows into python, but for now these functions will not be implemented.

 ## Usage